To apply to the Skilled Worker Overseas (SWO) pathway, you must demonstrate an established connection to Manitoba through either

 - able to support the applicant's Settlement Plan.

-Finally, your supporter cannot be and the MPNP will not accept a Settlement Plan Part 2 signed by:
+Finally, your Manitoba Supporter cannot be and the MPNP will not accept a Settlement Plan Part 2 signed by

 - a paid immigration representative;